 Appropriate studies have not been performed on the relationship of age to the effects of dapagliflozin and metformin combination in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of dapagliflozin and metformin combination in the elderly.
-However, elderly patients are more likely to have kidney problems, which may require caution and an adjustment in the dose for patients receiving dapagliflozin and metformin combination.
+However, elderly patients are more likely to have kidney, liver, or heart problems, which may require caution and an adjustment in the dose for patients receiving dapagliflozin and metformin combination.

 |All Trimesters||C||Animal studies have shown an adverse effect and there are no adequate studies in pregnant women OR no animal studies have been conducted and there are no adequate studies in pregnant women.|

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.